Histological structure of kidneys, Uriniferous tubules and Types of nephrons

 - Bowman’s space (urinary space), which is the space between the two layers of Bowman’s capsule.
 It receives the fluid filtered from the glomerular capillaries.
 At the urinary pole, this space is continuous with the lumen of the proximal convoluted tubule.

-- Visceral layer, which covers the glomerular capillaries formed of the podocytes (modified epithelial cells).
+- Visceral layer, which covers the glomerular capillaries formed by the podocytes (modified epithelial cells).
 Podocytes are large stellate cells with 2 types of cytoplasmic processes:

 - Primary processes arise from the cell body and are separated from the underlying glomerular capillaries by the narrow subpodocytic space which is a part of the Bowman’s space.